 Frustrated by the scant representation of women in politics during the 1960s and 1970s, Guggenheimer cofounded the Women’s Political Caucus in 1971.
 With such leaders as Bella Abzug and Shirley Chisholm, the organization sought to provide nonpartisan support for women running for elected office.
 In 1973, Guggenheimer founded the Women’s Forum.
 A local initiative designed to provide a support network for elite women in various professions, the Women’s Forum went national in 1980.
 It is now an international organization based in Washington, D.C.

 During the 1980s, Guggenheimer returned to the issue of child care and established the Child Care Action Campaign to lobby for the creation of a national day care program that would provide standardized and adequate child care for all children, despite economic status.
-She remained interested in building coalitions of professional women and, in 1992, founded the New York Women’s Agenda.
-Each year, the organization holds a large breakfast honoring women of achievement.
+She remained interested in building coalitions of professional women and, in 1992, founded the New York Women’s Agenda

-Guggenheimer has been involved with numerous other political and social service organizations, including the Council of Senior Centers and Services.
-She lectured at the Center for New York City Affairs at the New School for Social Research from 1965 to 1976 and comoderated Straight Talk, a daily one-hour public affairs television program, in the early 1970s.
+Guggenheimer was involved with numerous other political and social service organizations, including the Council of Senior Centers and Services.
+She lectured at the Center for New York City Affairs at the New School for Social Research from 1965 to 1976 and co-moderated Straight Talk, a daily one-hour public affairs television program, in the early 1970s.
 Her musical Potholes, a political satire, was produced in 1979 in an Off-Broadway theater.

 Elinor Guggenheimer died on September 27, 2008.